oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_build_run_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>BuildRun identifier which can be renamed and is not necessarily unique</div>
+                                            <div>Build run display name, which can be renamed and is not necessarily unique.
+Avoid entering confidential information.</div>
                                             <div>Required for create, update when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>This parameter is updatable when <code>OCI_USE_NAME_AS_IDENTIFIER</code> is not set.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: name</div>